 Our practices in approving suppliers

 The numerous suppliers of goods and services, and subcontractors from whom we procure products and services are elementary contributors to our chain of operations, affecting its overall quality.
-By ensuring that our sources of supply fulfil our requirements we can ensure the uncompromised quality and safety of our products to their users.
+By ensuring that our sources of supply fulfil our requirements we can ensure the uncompromised quality and safety of our products to their users and the commitment to operate in a responsible way.

 Our own employees and our partners are required to show commitment to and understanding of our quality goals and their purpose: that the patient and the prescribing doctor can trust that Orion’s medicine is genuine and meets the specifications confirmed in the marketing authorisation, and that it has arrived into the pharmacy in a completely managed and controlled supply chain.